intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/Overview/pytorch_inference.md

 Quantization is widely used to compress models to a lower precision, which not only reduces the model size but also accelerates inference.
 For quantization precision, BigDL-Nano supports two common choices: `int8` and `bfloat16`.
 The usage of the two kinds of precision is quite different.

 ### Int8 Quantization
 BigDL-Nano provides `InferenceOptimizer.quantize()` API for users to quickly obtain a int8 quantized model with accuracy control by specifying a few arguments.
 Intel Neural Compressor (INC) and Post-training Optimization Tools (POT) from OpenVINO toolkit are enabled as options.
-In the meantime, runtime acceleration is also included directly in the quantization pipeline when using `accelerator='onnxruntime'/'openvino'` so you don't have to run `InferenceOptimizer.trace` before quantization.

 To use INC as your quantization engine, you can choose accelerator as `None` or `'onnxruntime'`.
 Otherwise, `accelerator='openvino'` means using OpenVINO POT to do quantization.